uptane/uptane.github.io/deployment/customizations.md

 ## User-customized updates

+### TODO insert Figure 3 (custom_2_thirdparty_updates.jpg)

 In its default implementation, Uptane allows only the OEM to fully control which updates are installed on which ECUs on which vehicles.
 Thus, no third party, such as a dealership, mechanic, fleet manager, or the end-user, has an input as to which updates should be installed.
 There are very good reasons, such as legal considerations, for enforcing this constraint.
 However, this capability exists to the point that the OEM wishes to make it available.
 We discuss two options for doing so.

 In the first option, an OEM MAY elect to receive input from a third party as to which updates should be installed.
-A process for how this may be done is illustrated in Figure D.7a.
-In the first step, the vehicle would submit to the director repository controlled by the OEM its vehicle version manifest, which lists which updates are currently installed.
-In the second step, the director repository would perform dependency resolution using this manifest, and propose a set of updates.
-In the third step, the third party would either agree with the OEM, or propose a different set of updates.
-This step SHOULD be authenticated (e.g., using client certificates, or username and password encrypted over TLS), so that only authorized third parties are allowed to negotiate with the OEM.
-In fourth step, the OEM would either agree with the third party, or propose a different set of updates.
-The third and fourth steps MAY be repeated, for a maximum number of retries, until both the OEM and the third party agree as to which updates should be installed.

-In the first option, an OEM MAY elect to receive input from a third party as to which updates should be installed.
-A process for how this may be done is illustrated in Figure D.7a.
+The process is illustrated in Figure 3.
 In the first step, the vehicle would submit to the director repository controlled by the OEM its vehicle version manifest, which lists which updates are currently installed.
 In the second step, the director repository would perform dependency resolution using this manifest, and propose a set of updates.
 In the third step, the third party would either agree with the OEM, or propose a different set of updates.
 This step SHOULD be authenticated (e.g., using client certificates, or username and password encrypted over TLS), so that only authorized third parties are allowed to negotiate with the OEM.
 In fourth step, the OEM would either agree with the third party, or propose a different set of updates.
 The third and fourth steps MAY be repeated, for a maximum number of retries, until both the OEM and the third party agree as to which updates should be installed.

 In the second option, the third party MAY choose to override the root of trust for ECUs, provided that the OEM makes this possible.
 Specifically, the third party may overwrite the map and root metadata file on ECUs, so that updates are trusted and installed from repositories managed by the third party, instead of the OEM.
 The OEM may infer whether a vehicle has done so, by monitoring from its inventory database whether the vehicle has recently updated from its repositories.
 The OEM MAY choose not to make this option available to third parties by, for example, using a Hardware Security Module (HSM) to store Uptane code and data, so that third parties cannot override the root of trust.